 CARM alarms will terminate radiation-producing activities in the UITF.
-In the event of a CARM alarm, the Principal Investigator (PI) shall notify RCD through the duty phone 757-876-1743 and discuss the operational activities that preceded the alarm.
-The Facility Manager should also be notified.
+In the event of a CARM alarm, the Principal Investigator (PI) or Duty Operator shall notify (RadCon) through the duty phone 757-876-1743 and discuss the operational activities that preceded the alarm.
+The Test Coordinator should also be notified.
 RCD staff may require a supplementary radiation survey as radiation producing activities recommence.
 An ARM, if available, may conduct the radiation survey and report the results to the Radiation Control Staff.
-RCD staff will address the results of the radiation survey with the Principal Investigator and discuss the mitigating measures, if necessary, for continued operation.
-The Facility Manager will then determine when operations may resume.
+RCD staff will address the results of the radiation survey with the Test Coordinator, PI and/or Duty Operator and discuss the mitigating measures, if necessary, for continued operation.
+The Test Coordinator will then determine when operations may resume.